Looking for a South Carolina accountability association that offers more?

 - You must maintain a plan book, diary, or other record of instruction and activities for each student.

 - You must keep a portfolio of samples of each student’s academic work.

 - You must maintain semiannual progress reports documenting attendance and progress in each required academic area.

 What does your organization require for SC homeschoolers?

 When you submit your registration, you’ll confirm you meet (or will meet) all the legal requirements stipulated in Section 59-65-47.
 At the end of the year, we’ll ask you to submit a form confirming that you completed 180 days of homeschooling and met all requirements.

 Do you require us to mail our records to you?
+Do you require a meeting (or several meetings) to “prove” we’re doing what we’re supposed to be doing?

-When you withdraw your children from school, give them a copy of your membership letter as proof of your legal status.
-If you’ve never registered your children at your local school (under school age, or transferring from another state), then you don’t need to notify your school that you’re homeschooling.
 To protect your privacy, I won’t provide member information to any agency or organization unless I receive an official request for confirmation of your legal status.